thomasclarke1969/documentation/atlas/android/setup-atlas.md

         compile 'org.slf4j:slf4j-api:1.7.7'
     }
     ```
-    **Optional:** If you are interested in building the fully featured Messenger example app included with Atlas, you can add this line to the dependencies: `compile project(':layer-atlas-messanger')`
+    **Optional:** If you are interested in building the fully featured Messenger example app included with Atlas, you can add this line to the dependencies: `compile project(':layer-atlas-messenger')`

 4. Add `:layer-atlas` module to your project's root `settings.gradle` (e.g. `/MyAtlasApp/settings.gradle`):